tinybirdco/flappy-tinybird/README.md

 ## Build your API Endpoints

-Now that data from Confluent is flowing into Tinybird, the next step is to developer over that data using SQL and publish API Endpoints.
+Now that data from Confluent is flowing into Tinybird, the next step is to develop over that data using SQL and publish API Endpoints.
 You do that in Pipes.

 ### User-facing analytics